 Farenheit 451 is one of the most frequently mentioned during Banned Books Week – probably because challenging this one is so incredibly ironic.
 Not that that stops it from happening.
 In fact, as recently as 2006, some parents tried to get the book banned from a 10th grade classroom. – magisterludi (CC)

-The ALA lists And Tango Makes Three as their most challenged book for the past three years running.
+The ALA lists And Tango Makes Three as one of their most challenged book of the 21st century.
 Based on the story of two male penguins who formed a couple and raised an egg together, the book has faced a number of requests that it be removed from school libraries on the grounds that it supposedly promotes homosexuality. – mclibrary (CC)

 This one makes me kind of sad because it has some of my very favorite books in it.
 I first read A Wrinkle in Time when I was eight or nine, and I’m pretty sure it solidified my lifetime love of science fiction.
 Apparently it has been challenged because of references to things like witches and crystal balls, and because it supposedly challenges religious beliefs. – ellenw (CC)

 Let’s end this with a list of the 11 most challenged books from 2018: